How to Apply Diaper Rash Cream the Right Way: Step-by-Step Guide

 All folds Thin layer Moisture control

 You’re aiming for enough cream to shield, not smother.
 A proper amount lets skin breathe while still reducing friction.
-If the rash looks worse, reassess the amount you’re using.
+If the rash looks worse, reassess the amount you’re using and make sure the skin is dry before each application.

 How to Apply Diaper Rash Cream